alessiamnc/alessiamnc.github.io/content/authors/admin/_index.md

     # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Ph.D. student at the Finance department of the Stockholm School of Economics and at the Swedish House of Finance.
-My research is mostly theoretical and my interests include asset pricing, household finance, information economics, and social learning.
+My research is mostly theoretical and my fields of interests include asset pricing, household finance, and information economics.
+Specifically, I am interested in studying how retail investors and households' financial decisions are affected by the information they receive, under full and bounded rationality.
 {style="text-align: justify;"}